IoTOpen/grafana-datasource-lynx/README.md

 To test oauth2 passthrou feature;

-* create a new oauth2 client via the admin panel
+* create a new oauth2 client via the admin panel (Make sure the application has the `openid` scope)
 * Edit the `docker-compose.oauth2.yaml` and replace the `EDIT_ME` fields with the new credentials
 * Replace host.tld with the host for the oauth2 client